Sekhar481/CinDepth_programs/Readme.txt

-Adding this file for my practice only @@sekhar
+Adding this file for my practice only.

+This programs written by author of C in Depth i.e Sree vatshava